Farm Robots

 Wall Beach near Nanoose Bay, B.C.

-Whytecliff Park in Vancouver, B.C.
+Whytecliff Park near Vancouver, B.C.

 Willis Point near Sidney, B.C.